North America·Canada·Updated May 3, 2026

 What scams target tourists in Edmonton?

-The most frequently reported tourist scams in Edmonton are Rideshare Impersonation at Edmonton International Airport, Festival Accommodation Price Gouging and Fraud, Fake West Edmonton Mall Package Deals.
+The most frequently reported tourist scams in Edmonton are Online Ticket Fraud for NHL and Major Events, Rideshare Impersonation at Edmonton International Airport, Festival Accommodation Price Gouging and Fraud, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Edmonton?

-Taxis in Edmonton carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Edmonton carry documented risk for tourists — 2 transport-related scams are on record.
 Use only the official rideshare pickup zone at YEG, which is clearly signposted on the arrivals level.
 Match the license plate, driver photo, and vehicle make shown in your app before boarding.
 Never accept rides from drivers who approach you inside or outside the terminal without an active booking.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Edmonton safe at night for tourists?